andykorth/oogcapitalmanagement/content/shareholders/price-tool/index.md

 # Bid creation price tool

 Before using this tool, visit the [Storage Management](/storage-tool/) scroll to the bottom, and import modeled prices.
+These prices are imported from [https://benten.space/calculator/pricecalc](Taiyi's Price Model) calculator.

 Prices listed here are the highest bid.
 If the highest bid is under the imported modeled price, then it will be marked green.